 4-H Youth Development

 Did you know that in 4-H you can build a rabbit den, go on a hike, learn photography, be a news reporter, raise small pets and livestock, safely shoot an air rifle, shot gun, or bow & arrow, learn about other cultures and customs, go to camp and make new friends?
 Did you know that 4-H is for everyone between the ages of 5 and 21?
 That’s right, everyone!
 In 4-H you can learn leadership skills and contribute to your community!
-Check out three recent newspaper articles about exciting things going on with the Wayne County 4-H Program.
+Here are just a few exciting activities that Wayne County 4-H members are involved with:

 To learn more about 4-H or how to join, contact Julie Tritz, 4-H & Family Extension Agent at (304) 272-6839.